A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 ## 7. Request Production Public Key Infrastructure (PKI) Certificate

-Request the production certificate through the OpenPeppol Jira Service Desk portalExternal link.
+Request the production certificate through the [Open Peppol Jira Service Desk](https://openpeppol.atlassian.net/servicedesk/customer/portal/1).
 In the portal select ‘PKI Certificate Request’ and complete the certificate request form.
 You will need to attach an up-to-date copy of your Peppol Service Provider agreement and company registration document as part of the request.

 Outstanding membership fees will need to be paid to OpenPeppol before the request will be processed.
 OpenPeppol will then assign the certificate request to us for final approval.Once approved you, the Service Provider, will have 10 days to download the production certificate.
 Certificates not downloaded within this timeframe will expire.
 If this occurs, the Service Provider will need to raise a new Service Desk request to have the certificate renewed.